Published on October 3, 2024

 “Should you care more about solving your buyers’ problems than they do?”

-Now, obviously, in my business, the “buyer” is my prospects (those who need my services) and clients (those who have engaged my services).
+Now, obviously, in my business, the “buyer” is both those who need my services and clients who have engaged my services.

-The reason her question stood out for me was because the answer to the question is something I speak with clients about all the time.
+The reason the question stood out for me was because the answer to the question is something I speak with clients about all the time.

-My short answer to her question is a resounding “No.” No, I should not care more about solving my clients problems than they do.
+My short answer to the question was a resounding “No.” No, I should not care more about solving my clients’ problems than they do.
 No. Absolutely not.

-And this message is conveyed most often to parents (usually the moms) of obese kids.
+And, previously, this message was conveyed most often to parents (usually the moms) of obese kids.

-I can’t tell you how many times a parent (who, themselves, are most often very overweight or obese) pays me, and then thinks the “magic” happens; that just by paying me their kid will lose weight.
+I can’t tell you how many times in the past, at a time when I used to work with young children, a parent (who was most often very overweight or obese) paid me, and then thought the “magic” happens; that just by paying me their kid would lose weight.
 (It’s like folks who join a gym so they can tell everyone, “I joined a gym.”
 But do they ever go to the gym?
 Rarely, if ever.)

-To a parent, I’ll say straight-up: “When you start to care even half as much as I do about helping your kid, when you realize paying me isn’t enough, that there’s work involved, only then will your child stand a chance at not battling their weight, a problem you gave them, for the rest of their lives.”
+I would say to that parent straight-up: “When you start to care even half as much as I do about helping your child, when you realize paying me isn’t enough, that there’s work involved, only then will your child stand a chance at not battling their weight, a problem you gave them, for the rest of their lives.”

 I do care about my clients.
 A lot.